jesusgsdev/moneytransferexample/README.md

 ### Why I used Javalin as framework
 After reading the requirements for this API, I found that Javalin had the best balance between simplicity and performance.
 The server starts in 200ms.

+### Security
+The project has been scanned by Snyk (https://snyk.io/) to ensure there is no vulnerabilities with the libraries used.

 ### Simplifications and decisions made
 - I used Java 11 because I am more familiar with it than with Kotlin even I worked a little bit with it.
 - I haven't used Lombok to reduce the number of imported libraries.